-The investigation should include a documented plan of action, interview questions as suggested by the EEOC, interviews with complainant and witnesses, an evaluation of the information and evidence gathered, and a determination.
+The investigation should include a documented plan of action,racial discrimination investigation questions as suggested by the EEOC, interviews with the complainant and witnesses, an evaluation of the information and evidence gathered and a final determination.

-Upon final determination after the investigation, the SHRM recommends that complainant and accused should be notified of the results.
-There should be timely follow up with the complainant so there is an understanding of the investigation process and the determination, and that the employee knows and agrees that the issue was taken seriously and appropriate action was taken.
+Upon final determination after the investigation, SHRM recommends that the racial discrimination in the workplace complainant and the accused should be notified of the results.
+There should be timely follow-up with the complainant so there is an understanding of the investigation process and the determination, ensuring that the employee who made the claim knows and agrees that the issue was taken seriously and appropriate action was taken.

-If corrective actions are necessary, they should be taken as soon as possible, including any damages to the victim that need to be remedied, any education or training needed to prevent the issue from happening again, review of workplace policies, and any other appropriate steps.
-The final part of resolving the complaint and closing the investigation is preparing a final report of the investigation and results, which includes all documentation of the complaint, investigation, and resolution of the claim.
+If corrective actions are necessary, they should be taken as soon as possible, including any damages to the victim that need to be remedied, any education or training needed to prevent the issue from happening again, a review of workplace policies and any other appropriate steps.
+The final part of resolving the complaint and closing the investigation is preparing a report.
+The report should include all documentation of the complaint, the investigation, the process, the resolution of the claim and actions taken.